Libera-Chat/libera-chat.github.io/content/_guides/creatingchannels.md

 Congratulations on your new Libera.Chat channel!

+By default, your channel has the `s` mode which means it is secret and will not appear in [searches](/guides/findingchannels).
+When your channel is ready for visitors, you can [remove this mode](#setting-channel-modes).

 ### Troubleshooting

 If you do not get the operator status, but believe you already registered